biglizards/SoF-Notes/content/Campaigns/Companions of Knut.md

 The party wanders off - Gabriel heads to the feast of the willow, the local harvest festival, followed by Polêman and Astrid.
 Jovian remains by the grave, playing his oud.
 Jago and underling head back to the inn to rest, apparently dissatisfied with the results of the duel.
 Athild does something in secret.

 Jago is apprehended by the Legion, who followed us to Caldis.
 They open up the hidden compartments within the carriage, and find a mummified human body and various jars of liquids and other alchemical equipment.
-Jago is tackled to the floor as Jovian arrives, extingushes all the torches, claims to worship *** the god of chains, and animates some chains to wrap around the Legion commander.
+Jago is tackled to the floor as Jovian arrives, extingushes all the torches, claims to worship [[Krozin, lord of chains]] the god of chains, and animates some chains to wrap around the Legion commander.
 They retreat in fear.

 Meanwhile at the feast Polêman has a great time and Astrid is kinda grossed out by how everyone is sharing the same food.